sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-active-record-intro-artist-model-step1.md

 - Describe the Rails framework

 ## Finished App - WDIR MUSE
 Over the next few lessons we're gonna build an app that tracks Artists and Songs.
-Here's a deployed version of [WDIR Muse](https://wdir-muse.herokuapp.com/)

 <br>